 Headlining concerts around the globe, and now with 14 albums to his name, Krishna Das is a megastar in the world of kirtan (devotional chanting).
 Ironically, it took walking away from a promising career in rock 'n' roll to get here.
 Back in 1971, as Jeff Kagel, he followed in the footsteps of his friend Ram Dass and traveled to India, where he met his guru.
 There, he embarked on a lifelong journey of bhakti (devotion) yoga that has inspired thousands of spiritual seekers to discover their own wellspring of love.

-Not at all.
-And the funny thing is, everything I thought I wanted from being a rock ‘n’ roll singer in a band, everything I thought that would let me feel, I’m getting now.
-From this.
+KD: Not at all.
+And the funny thing is, everything I thought I wanted from being a rock 'n' roll singer in a band, everything I thought that would let me feel, I'm getting now—from this.

 YJ: Do you ever just want to bust out in song that's not kirtan?

 KD: I do, all the time!
 You should hear us at sound check.
 We do Van Morrison, Willie Nelson, Rolling Stones.
 We do everything.
 We're totally nuts in sound check.